Faculty Manual

 Personal Information Changes

-The Personnel Information Notice (PIN) should be used to inform the University, campus, college, and department/school of changes of information on a faculty member, such as home address or telephone number.
+The Personnel Information Notice (PIN) should be used to inform the University, campus, college, and department/college of changes of information on a faculty member, such as home address or telephone number.
 These forms are available in department/school offices, and the revised PIN requires the faculty member’s name, social security number, information change, and effective date of the change.
 The PIN should be sent to your college dean’s office which will forward the information to the Human Resources Office.

 Prerequisites

-The instructor should notify the students of any course prerequisites in order to prevent students from taking courses out of sequence.
+As per the Syllabus Policy, course syllabi must include prerequisites for the course.
+In addition, the instructor should notify the students of any course prerequisites in order to prevent students from taking courses out of sequence.
 This should be done during the first class meeting.

 Program Changes